marciovai/marciovai.github.io/_posts/2020-07-03-building-a-recommendation-system-in-python.md

 The code below is going to get a sample from the Movies that the similar users interacted with and store them into a dictionary.
 Essentially what we are doing here is transforming our User x User dict into a User x Movie one.

 There are a other few things happening in the code below that are worth noting:
 - We get only a sample of movies from each similar user (10 in this case) because this dataset is somewhat dense in the sense that on average users rated at least 20 movies each.
-By taking samples we get a balanced set of movies from all the similar users.
+By taking samples we get a balanced set of movies from all top k the similar users.

 - Some extra logic is needed since our dataset is about movie ratings (from 1 to 5 starts), we want to make sure that we recommend to users movies that other similar users liked, so we filter by ```rating >= 3```.
 Unfortunately there could be the case where users only rated movies lower than that, so we add some extra code to make sure that every user gets at least a single recommendation.